2018 SEASON PRESS RELEASE

 - Please keep children away from the leaf piles.
 Do not allow small pets to run free during leaf pickup.
 The leaf vacuum is very powerful and to avoid any potential injury it is important to keep children and pets away from the leaf piles.

 - Leaves only!
 Brush and other debris will not be picked up.
+If other items other than leaves are placed, service will not be provided until the items are removed.

 - Place leaves in the gutter (on the street directly next to the curb).
 A good practice would be to rake leaves close to the edge of the street as you have time during the week, then simply rake them into the gutter right before leaf removal takes place.
 Residents of cul-de-sacs can make tidy piles between driveways.